aguerrero/ucr-cs100/tutorials/hacking_with_git/README.md

 Mike's credentials was straight forward.
 First I modified the grade file in vim and then added the file with `git add grade`.
 The commit was made with `git commit --author="Mike Izbicki <mike@izbicki.me>" -m "Change grade"`.
-By using the `--author="Mike Izbicki <mike@izbicki.me>"` flag I was able to override the author that git would credit for the commit.
+By using the `--author"` flag I was able to override the author that git would credit for the commit.
 Instead of using the information in my `~/.gitconfig` file, git used the author name and email address passed along the `--author` flag.

-My concern about pushing with my Github credentials were not an issue and all signs pointed to Mike have made the commit himself.
+The only thing left to see was what would happen when I tried to push the new commits with my Github credentials.
+It turned out that pushing with my credential were not an issue and all signs pointed to Mike having modified the grade himself.
 You may be wondering why git even allows this to happen in the first place and the answer is simple.
 The person pushing new commits to a repository may not be the person who made the changes.
 In a team environment many people may commit code changes but for whatever reason one person may be the only one responsible for pushing the code.
 So what happens to be a Git feature helped my get extra credit in class.

 ## Using Git For Evil
 In the example above Mike happened to be a contributor to my repository